Protecting Your Financial Interests

 You do not want to be in the position of reopening the case and attempting to proving the other party committed actual fraud with their financial disclosure documents, as this can be an expensive and difficult task.

 We can help with the challenges of obtaining an equitable and accurate property division for your divorce.
-Call our Redding office at 530-243-8220 or fill out our online contact form to schedule an appointment.
+Call our Redding office today at 530-243-8220 to schedule an appointment.

 *Certified Family Law Specialist by the California State Bar Board of Legal Specialization.